Amateur Karting League of Serbia 2026. - Season Regulations

 We classify offenses into three groups, by impact:

-• Yellow foul - serious offense, but without endangering the safety of other participants
+- Yellow foul - major offense, but without endangering the safety of other participants

 The classification of infractions as green, yellow, or red will always be at the discretion of the judge and race director.